Ameen-Sha-Cheerangan/Hijri-Date-Gnome-Extension/README.md

 4. The extension will appear in your top panel automatically.

 ### **B. Manual Installation from GitHub**

+>#### Prerequisites
+>  - If you are new to using gnome-extensions, Search online for understanding how to use gnome extensions for your distro.
+>  - Make sure that the extension is supported ( You can check the metadata.json ).
+        >  - To know your gnome shell version you can type ```gnome-shell --version``` ,
+        >  - If the metadata.json lists support for 4x (e.g., 42), then all versions like 4x.y (e.g., 42.9) are also supported.

 1. Download or clone this repository:
    ```sh